Skip to content

 - "*.github.com" # Remove wildcard variant too

-Exception: The trigger filter gate step (Setup job) uses System.AccessToken for two purposes: (1) self-cancelling the build when filters don’t match (PATCH to _apis/build/builds/{id}), and (2) fetching PR metadata for Tier 2 filters (labels, draft status, changed files).
-This runs in the Setup job before the agent starts, outside the AWF sandbox.
-The pipeline must have “Allow scripts to access the OAuth token” enabled for this to work.
-This is a deliberate scoped exception — the token is not passed to the agent or executor.
+Note: The trigger filter gate step (Setup job) uses System.AccessToken for two purposes: (1) self-cancelling the build when filters don’t match (PATCH to _apis/build/builds/{id}), and (2) fetching PR metadata for Tier 2 filters (labels, draft status, changed files).
+The Stage 3 executor also uses System.AccessToken as its default write token.
+In both cases the pipeline must have “Allow scripts to access the OAuth token” enabled.
+The agent (Stage 1) never receives System.AccessToken — this trust boundary ensures the AI agent cannot directly perform write operations.

 permissions: